gerkovink/gerkovink.github.io/content/pubs/index.md

 #### Selection of submitted/working papers
 - Towards a standardised evaluation of missing data methods. [pdf](https://www.gerkovink.com/published/[working]%20Towards%20a%20standardized%20evaluation%20of%20multiple%20imputation%20routines.pdf)
-- [with Mingyang Cai] A note on imputing squares via polynomial combination approach.
 - [with Mingyang Cai and Stef van Buuren] Multiple imputation for individual causal effects.
 - [with Mingyang Cai and Stef van Buuren] Predictive Mean matching based on Canonical Regression Analysis.
 - [with Mingyang Cai] Graphical and numerical diagnostic tools to assess multiple imputation models by posterior predictive checking